 • In March 2021, Humacyte entered into a secured debt facility which provides a term loan facility of up to \$50.0 million with a maturity date of March 1, 2025, of which \$20.0 million was funded upon closing, and the additional \$30.0 million is accessible in three tranches each of \$10 million contingent on the achievement of certain business and clinical development milestones.
 Borrowings bear interest at the greater of 7.5% or the Wall Street Journal Prime Rate plus 4.25%.
 In connection with the secured debt facility, Humacyte granted warrants to purchase shares of Humacyte common stock at an exercise price of \$2.699 per share (the "Loan Agreement Warrants"), of which 1,095,616 warrants were immediately exercisable and the remaining 469,550 will become exercisable upon the funding of an additional \$10.0 million.
-The Loan Agreement Warrants are accounted for as debt issuance costs recognized as a direct reduction to the carrying amount of the loan.
+The Loan Agreement Warrants are accounted for as debt issuance costs recognized as a direct reduction to the carrying amount of the loan and amortized as interest expense using the effective interest rate method through the term of the loan.
 Upon the closing of the Business Combination, any unexercised Loan Agreement Warrants were cancelled in exchange for warrants to purchase a number of shares of common stock equal to the number of shares of common stock subject to the warrant multiplied by approximately 0.26260 at an exercise price per share equal to the current exercise price per share divided by approximately 0.26260.
 The new Loan Agreement Warrants will otherwise have the same terms.